yoonki-kim/MMM-AssistantMk2/CONFIGURATION.md

     deviceInstanceId: "", // It should be described in your config.json.
 In most of case, you don't need to this. action:{}, // You can catch your gAction command.

-    notifications: { // You can redefine these notification to communicate specific modules.
+    notifications: { // You can redefine these notifications to communicate with specific modules.
       ASSISTANT_ACTIVATE: "ASSISTANT_ACTIVATE",
       ASSISTANT_DEACTIVATE: "ASSISTANT_CLEAR",
       ASSISTANT_ACTIVATED: "ASSISTANT_ACTIVATED",